AI Evolution Series - Part 3 of 4

 Industry Leadership and Competition

-OpenAI has positioned itself as the most aggressive about AGI timelines, with CEO Sam Altman stating in early 2025 that "we are now confident we know how to build AGI as we have traditionally understood it".
-Their approach focuses on scaling transformer architectures and using reinforcement learning from human feedback (RLHF) to enhance reasoning abilities.
+OpenAI leads with the most aggressive timeline claims, CEO Sam Altman declaring in early 2025 that "we are now confident we know how to build AGI as we have traditionally understood it"—a bold statement backed by their focus on scaling transformer architectures and deploying reinforcement learning from human feedback (RLHF) to sharpen reasoning capabilities, pushing boundaries faster than anyone expected.

-Google DeepMind blends DeepMind's research strength with Google's computational power, aiming for multimodal integration and shifting predictions from "10 years" to "3-5 years" for achieving AGI.
+Google DeepMind merges research brilliance with computational muscle, targeting multimodal integration and timeline predictions that compressed from "10 years" down to "3-5 years" for AGI achievement, a stunning revision that signals genuine technical momentum rather than mere hype.

 Timeline Predictions and Expert Consensus